SplittingAtom/Sentinel/README.md

 #Grafana Setup
-1. From a browser, goto http://<ip address of machine>:3000
+1. From a browser, goto http://ip_address_of_machine:3000
 2. Enter **admin** for the user and **admin** for the password
 3. At this point you may be asked to create a new password.
 Create one
 4. Select Configuration and Data Sources from left menu bar